datacharmer/dbdeployer/mkwiki/wiki_template.markdown

 [...]
 ```

 ## d.
-Hibrid replication
+Hybrid replication

 Using the same methods, we can replicate from a cluster to a single sandbox (e,g. group replication to single 8.0 sandbox) or the other way around (single 8.0 sandbox to group replication).
-We onlly need to make sure there are no conflicts as mentioned above.
+We only need to make sure there are no conflicts as mentioned above.
 The script `replicate_from` can catch some issues, but I am sure there is still room for mistakes.
-For example, replicating from a NDB cluster to a single sandbox won't work, as the single one can't process the `ndbengine` tables.
+For example, replicating from an NDB cluster to a single sandbox won't work, as the single one can't process the `ndbengine` tables.

 Examples: